+What does an Elevation Certificate cost in Florida?
 This is a very frequently asked question.
 Your agent tells you to buy a flood insurance policy, which is separate from your homeowner’s policy.
-And then you are told you need a separate elevation certificate to calculate the proper premium.
+And then you are told you need a separate Elevation Certificate at a cost in Florida to calculate the proper premium.
 Maybe you already have flood insurance and you are told getting a proper elevation certificate could lower your high premium.
-So what does the elevation certificate cost?
+So what does the elevation certificate cost? https://www.femafloodcertificates.com/

 The national average cost for an elevation certificate is about $600 and the range is about $150 to $2,000 or more.
 There are a lot of reasons elevation certificate costs vary, including: occupancy type, structure type, demand, location, timing, data, and quality.

 A residential property is different from a commercial property, and generally, elevation certificate prices for commercial properties are higher than residential properties.
 For example, you probably don’t have an elevator in your home or any manufacturing equipment or 20,000 square feet of space, but some commercial structures that need flood insurance do have these characteristics and they require more effort to measure correctly.